Blatko1/awesome-msdf/README.md

 - My preference when generating MSDF textures regarding the **distance field pixel range** is **setting it to 6**.
 However, putting it higher will make no difference and setting it too high will create strange artefacts when rendering.

 - MSDF texture **magnify filter** (MagFilter) should be **set to linear** and not nearest, where in that case distance fields won't work.

-- **IMPORTNANT:** Result of `screenPxRange()` function in *fragment* shaders must never be lower than 1.
-If it is lower than 2, there is a high probability that the anti-aliasing will fail.
-If color starts spreading over the whole character quad add a condition where shader gets **discarded** if the known *distance* is 0.

 ### The repo motive